 Our patient advisory group (PAG) members are influential and instrumental in our work.
 We value their contribution and views and they are always our first port of call when we are seeking a public or patient opinion.
 You can get involved as much or as little as you like and help to influence real change in Bromley services.

 We are really keen to also hear from young people in Bromley.
 Getting involved in your local NHS not only means you are helping to improve services for people your own age, but the commitment to your local community could also help with job or university applications.
-We have done some exciting work engaging with young people on our emotional and mental wellbeing services and this work will continue in 2018.
-February, we are asking residents to help us shape our priorities, as well as help develop the primary care access hubs.
+We are doing some exciting work with young people on our emotional and mental wellbeing services and this work will continue in 2018.

 If you would like to find out more, please get in touch: BROCCG.PatientQuery@nhs.net or call Dave on 0203 930 0100